 Grass Finishing and Ketosis: A Compatible Pairing

 Grass-finished beef can be a valuable addition to a ketogenic diet1.
 Simple Definition: Imagine your body is like a hybrid car with two fuel tanks: one for gasoline (sugar) and one for electricity (ketones).
-The ketogenic diet, or keto diet, is like switching your car’s engine to run primarily on… Read More, as it provides high-quality proteinImagine your body as a bustling construction site, where every structure is meticulously built and maintained.
+The ketogenic diet, or keto diet, is like switching your car’s engine to run primarily on electricity.
+This means you drastically reduce your intake of carbohydrates… Read More, as it provides high-quality proteinImagine your body as a bustling construction site, where every structure is meticulously built and maintained.
 Proteins are the versatile workers that make it all happen.
-They’re not just one thing but an entire workforce, each with a specialized role….
-Read More and healthy fats that align with the principles of this low-carb, high-fat eating plan.
+They’re not just one thing but an entire workforce, each with a specialized role.
+Some proteins build and repair tissues; others act as enzymes… Read More and healthy fats that align with the principles of this low-carb, high-fat eating plan.
 The higher omega-3 content in grass-finished beef may also offer additional benefits for those following a ketogenic diet.

 Additional Insights into Grass Finishing: